Friendly-Neighbourhood-Insomniac/CIE-Courses/AS_Math_Y12/13_Work_Energy_and_Power.md

-# Work Energy And Power
+# Work Energy and Power

 ## Learning Objectives
 - Explain the fundamental ideas behind Work Energy And Power as set out in the CIE syllabus.